 Jerod Mayo videos, articles, photos, and blogs from the New England Patriots.

-In this edition of the Dunkin' Donuts Patriots Pregame Social, host Marc Bertrand is joined by Patriots Football Weekly's Paul Perillo and Andy Hart for an inside look at the Patriots before kickoff versus the Panthers.
+In this edition of the Dunkin' Donuts Patriots Pregame Social, Marc Bertrand, Paul Perillo and Andy Hart get you ready for Bears-Patriots with all of the latest news heading into the game.